 As we bake through the basic Master recipe from NewABin5 we’ll try to answer some of the most frequently asked questions.
 The goal is to create a large batch of dough that stores in the refrigerator for up to two weeks.
 That’s why our method saves you so much time– all the mixing and prep is divided over four one-pound loaves.

-3 cups (1 1/2 pounds) lukewarm water (you can use cold water, but it will take the dough longer to rise.
+3 cups (1 1/2 pounds/680 grams) lukewarm water (you can use cold water, but it will take the dough longer to rise.
 Just don’t use hot water or you may kill the yeast)

-1 tablespoon granulated yeast ( you can use any kind of yeast including: instant, “quick,” rapid rise, bread machine, active dry, or fresh cake yeast*.
-We’ve always tested with Red Star Yeast and they have a new premium product called PLATINUM, which has worked beautifully in our recipes.
+1 tablespoon granulated yeast ( you can use any kind of yeast including products labeled as instant, “quick,” rapid rise, bread machine, active dry, or even fresh cake yeast (which isn’t granulated)*.
 You can also decrease the amount of yeast in the recipe by following the directions here.
 Or you can bake with a sour dough starter, see instructions here.)

 *If you use cake yeast you will need 1.3 ounces (37g).